 Hepatitis represents the inflammation of the liver and occurs due to viral infections.
-The most common strains of hepatitis are type A, type B, and type C. Hepatitis C Virus (HCV), is the most widespread blood carried disease with more than 50% patients who remain unaware of their infection.
-Most of the Gastroenterologists and liver specialists complain about the lack of awareness about HCV and patients not taking the right treatment at right time.
+The most common strains of hepatitis are type A, type B, and type C. Hepatitis C Virus (HCV), is the most widespread blood-carried disease with more than 50% of patients who remain unaware of their infection.
+People get confused with what is hepatitis C symptoms.
+Most Gastroenterologists and liver specialists complain about the lack of awareness about HCV and patients not taking the right treatment at right time.

-Unlike other infections, most patients who are suffering from an acute Hep C infection do not experience any symptoms or show signs of the infection, since the symptoms appear two weeks to six months after being infected.
-Most common symptoms related to Hepatitis C are mild and flu-like and may include:
+Unlike other infections, most patients who are suffering from an acute Hep C infection do not experience any symptoms or show signs of the infection, since the symptoms appeartwo weeks to six months after being infected.
+The most common symptoms related to Hepatitis C are mild and flu-like and may include:

 In most cases, patients with acute Hepatitis C go on to develop chronic Hepatitis C and still reflect no Hep C symptoms.